gataca-io/gataca.io/content/mdpages/job-cybersecurity-phd.md

     twitter: ''
     facebook_and_whatsapp: ''
     linkedin: ''
-title: Job - Cybersecurity PHD
+title: ''
 author: ''
 hero_image: "/images/christopher-gower-m_hrflhgabo-unsplash.jpg"

 ---
+## Job opening - Cybersecurity PHD

 **Who are we?**

 GATACA is a cybersecurity company that provides self-sovereign identity technology.
 We power users with a mobile ID wallet to enjoy passwordless, hyper-secure and privacy-preserving access to digital services worldwide.
 Read more about what we do here: [https://bit.ly/31Us3Ln](https://bit.ly/31Us3Ln "https://bit.ly/31Us3Ln")